1iveowl/WebsocketClientLite.PCL/README.md

 *Please star this project if you find it useful.
 Thank you.*

-## A Light Weight Cross Platform Websocket Client
+## A Lightweight Cross Platform Websocket Client

 This library is a ground-up implementation of the Websocket specification [(RFC 6544)](https://tools.ietf.org/html/rfc6455).
 The implementation does not rely on the build-in Websocket libraries in .NET and UWP etc.

 The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is useful for testing environments, closed local networks, IoT set-ups etc. To utilize the relaxed security settings set this ConnectAsync parameter: `ignoreServerCertificateErrors: true`.

 This project utilizes [Reactive Extensions](http://reactivex.io/).
-Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events etc.
+Although this has an added learning curve, it is an added learning curve worthwhile pursuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events etc.

 ## New in version 7.0
-This library have been around for a number of years and were mainly initiated on a desire to learn more.
+This library has been around for a number of years and was mainly initiated on a desire to learn more.
 Over the years this learning grew and looking back on the older and older code became more and more painful, so I decided to redo it.
 Version 7 is basically a rewrite from the ground up.

 Version 7 is based on .NET Standard 2.1.